jungopro/terraform-ci-cd-demo/README.md

 The CI / CD pipeline is the same as the **dev** pipeline, with more environments (dev > qa > stage > prod)

-The CD is setup with manual approval between each step so you can verify the changes are as you expect them to be Same code is deployed to all environments
+The CD is setup with manual approval between each step so you can verify the changes are as you expect them to be.
+Same code is deployed to all environments

 ## GitHub Tags